WebSpellChecker/wproofreader-docker/README.md

 # WebSpellChecker/WProofreader Docker

-This is a Docker configuration that you can use to build a WebSpellChecker/WProofreader Server image based on the [Ubuntu Server 22.04](https://hub.docker.com/_/ubuntu), [CentOS Linux 7](https://hub.docker.com/_/centos) or [Red Hat Universal Base Image 8](https://hub.docker.com/r/redhat/ubi8) using `Dockerfile`, `Dockerfile.centos`, `Dockerfile.redhat`, respectively.
+This repository provides Docker configurations to build a WebSpellChecker/WProofreader Server image using [Ubuntu Server 22.04](https://hub.docker.com/_/ubuntu) or [Red Hat Universal Base Image 9](https://hub.docker.com/r/redhat/ubi9).
+Use `Dockerfile` for Ubuntu or `Dockerfile.redhat` for Red Hat.

+Additionally, `Dockerfile.ubuntu-prebuilt` leverages a prebuilt Docker image with WProofreader Server pre-installed on Ubuntu, available on Docker Hub since v5.30.0.
+This public [Docker image with WebSpellChecker/WProofreader Server](https://hub.docker.com/r/webspellchecker/wproofreader) includes pre-configured languages and settings, and can be used for both evaluation and production with necessary modifications to fit your specific requirements.

 All configurations use **NGINX** as a default web server for processing static files and service requests.

-**Note!** For evaluation purposes, you can also use a [Docker image with WebSpellChecker/WProofreader Server](https://hub.docker.com/r/webspellchecker/wproofreader) that we built and published on Docker Hub.

-Before you begin, make sure you've acknowledged the [installation requirements](https://docs.webspellchecker.com/display/WebSpellCheckerServer55x/Installation+requirements).
+Before you begin, make sure you meet the [installation requirements](https://docs.webspellchecker.com/display/WebSpellCheckerServer55x/Installation+requirements).

 ## Create Docker image

-For production purposes, it's recommended to create a custom Docker image.
-There are two approaches that you can consider: building using an installation package provided at the request by the support team or from a premade Docker image (available since v5.30.0).
+For production, create a custom Docker image using either an installation package provided by the support team or a prebuilt Docker image.

 The general procedure is as follows:

 1. Clone [WProofreader Docker repo](https://github.com/WebSpellChecker/wproofreader-docker/releases).
 If you already have a package that you would like to use for the installation, make sure that the WProofreader Docker release version matches that of the package.
 The version is specified in its name: wsc_app_x64_**5.X.X**.x_xx.tar.gz. **NOTE!** Both the package and Dockerfile versions should match as certain configuration features require appropriate changes in the application itself.
 If, on the other hand, you would like to use a prebuilt Docker image, choose the same version, as the app version you would like to have installed (e.g. latest).

-2. For the installation that uses a package, copy the file (e.g. `wsc_app_x64_5.x.x.x_xx.tar.gz`) to `wproofreader-docker/files` directory.
-Such an installation package can be requested via [contact us form](https://webspellchecker.com/contact-us/).
-If you are using a prebuilt image, skip this step.
+2. If using an installation package, copy the file (e.g. `wsc_app_x64_5.x.x.x_xx.tar.gz`) to the `wproofreader-docker/files` directory.
+You can request an installation package via the [contact us form](https://webspellchecker.com/contact-us/).
+If using a prebuilt image, skip this step.

-3. Tailor the installation to your needs by editing one of the Dockerfiles.
-Choose [Dockerfile](Dockerfile), [Dockerfile.centos](Dockerfile.centos), or [Dockerfile.redhat](Dockerfile.redhat) for installations from a package.
-If you're leveraging a prebuilt image from DockerHub, modify [Dockerfile.ubuntu-prebuilt](Dockerfile.ubuntu-prebuilt):
+3. Tailor the installation by editing one of the Dockerfiles:
+- For installations from a package, edit [Dockerfile](Dockerfile) or [Dockerfile.redhat](Dockerfile.redhat).
+- For a prebuilt image from Docker Hub, edit [Dockerfile.ubuntu-prebuilt](Dockerfile.ubuntu-prebuilt):

 ```
 ARG PROTOCOL=2